contao/docs/docs/manual/system/settings.en.md

 selection in the Contao back end.

 {{% notice note %}}
-If no transport is configured, the information from the `parameters.yml`.
+If no transport is configured, the information from the `parameters.yml` is used.
 If a transport is configured but no transport is selected in the Contao back end, the first defined transport is used automatically.
 {{% /notice %}}